Pioneers

 The children are expected to read at least five times a week,

-Spellings will be given out on a Friday and tested the following Friday.
-Children will be put into spelling groups so will be aware of which spellings they need to practice.
+Spellings will be given out and tested on a Friday.
+Children will be put into spelling groups so will be aware of which spellings they need to practise.
 Some of the children will have experienced these spellings last year however repeating these will allow the children to become more confident at spelling these words.

 Reading at Home

 The children are expected to read at home at least five times a week.
-Reading diaries will be handed in and checked on a Monday.
+Reading diaries will be handed in and checked throughout the week.
 If they have read five times in a week they will receive two Dojo points and if they have read seven times (every day) they will receive three Dojo points.

 Spellings